 Prop B - Prohibiting Appointed Commissioners from Running for Office: Yes.
 It would diminish opportunities for pay-to-play politics and soliciting donations for favors.

 Prop C - Additional Tax on Commercial Rents Mostly to Fund Child Care and Education: YES!
-Provides universal affordable Early Childhood Education to kids 0-5 and increases salaries of childcare workers.
+Provides universal affordable Early Childhood Education to kids 0-5 and increases salaries of childcare workers through a gross receipts tax on large businesses.
+Authored by Norman Yee and Jane Kim.

 Prop E - Prohibiting Tobacco Retailers from Selling Flavored Tobacco Products: Yes.
 The Tobacco industry is pouring money into the NO campaign.